Todd Haley: Pittsburgh Steelers

 On February 13, 2012, the Pittsburgh Steelers announced the hiring of Haley as the team's new offensive coordinator.
 Haley grew up in the Pittsburgh suburb of Upper St. Clair Township, Pennsylvania, and his father was the Steelers' former personnel director.
 He was the first offensive coordinator in 13 years to be hired from outside the organization.
 On January 17, 2018, the Steelers announced that Haley's contract, which had expired at the conclusion of the 2017 season, would not be renewed.

 Cleveland Browns

 On January 22, 2018, Haley was hired by the Cleveland Browns as their offensive coordinator.
 On October 29, 2018, Haley was fired along with head coach Hue Jackson.

 Riverview High School

 On February 14, 2020, Haley was hired as the offensive coordinator for the Riverview Rams in Sarasota, Florida.

 Tampa Bay Bandits

 On January 6, 2022, Haley was named Head coach and General manager for the Tampa Bay Bandits of the United States Football League.

 Memphis Showboats

-On November 15, 2022, it was announced that Haley would be the head coach of the Memphis Showboats for the upcoming 2023 USFL season.
+On November 15, 2022, it was announced that Haley would be the head coach of the Memphis Showboats for the 2023 USFL season.
 Haley was fired from this position on October 23, 2023.

+Columbus Aviators

+Haley currently serves as offensive coordinator for the Columbus Aviators of the United Football League.
+On April 11, 2026, Haley was named interim head coach for the Week 3 game against the Dallas Renegades after the team's head coach, Ted Ginn Jr., was arrested for driving under the influence.
+Ginn Jr. would later be reinstated as head coach on April 14, 2026.